Caellwyn/data_viz-ds-west-082420/README.md

 df_iris['target'] = data['target']
 ```

+    The autoreload extension is already loaded.
+To reload it, use:
+      %reload_ext autoreload

 Here is an image of one of the virginica iris, which is unique in its relative petal and sepal length.

 ![virginica_iris](iris_virginica.jpg)

 ### Dataframe vs Graph: Which do you prefer?

+As data scientists, you will look at dataframes everyday.
+You will learn how to inspect different aspects of them with the methods associated with the dataframe object.
+For example, to get a quick idea of the type of data, we can use the .sample() method.

 ```python